SwedbankPay/swedbank-pay-design-guide-jekyll-theme/checkout/v2/checkin.md

 persisted to streamline future Payment Menu processes.
 Payer identification is done through the `initiate-consumer-session` operation.

-{% include alert.html type="informative" icon="info" header="Guest Checkout"
+{% include alert.html type="informative" header="Guest Checkout"
 body="Note: If the payer is using the Payment Menu as a guest, you can go directly to step 3, which you will find on the next page." %}